Youssef-Rachad/ESC180_ESC190_notes/_topics/cprogramming/datatypes.md

 # Brief note on `sizeof`
 sizeof returns the size occupied in memory by the contents of a variable.
-It returns a value of type size_t.
-The size_t is defined in a way to guarantee that it can count the elements in an array (among other use cases) so it is forced to be the size of the largest unsigned integer.
+It returns a value of type `size_t`.
+The `size_t` is defined in a way to guarantee that it can count the elements in an array (among other use cases) so it is forced to be the size of the largest unsigned integer.
 On my machine, this means that it resembles the unsigned long long which is 64-bit in size.
-Note that the compiler will give a warning rather than an error when type casting a size_t to fit an integer in the limit that the size obtained does not exceed 32 bits (about 4 billion; nothing to worry about hopefully).
+Note that the compiler will give a warning rather than an error when type casting a `size_t` to fit an integer in the limit that the size obtained does not exceed 32 bits (about 4 billion; nothing to worry about hopefully).

 # How big is an integer?
 Most computers nowadays use a 64 bit architecture but this was not always the case!
 Even before the standardisation of the 32-bit architecture, different computer platforms had different architectures.
 Note that an architecture size refers to the maximum register size available.